HTGenomeAnalysisUnit/TileDB-sumstat/docs/README.md

-  --workers INTEGER  Number of workers to use in the Dask cluster --cores_w INTEGER  Number of core to use per single worker --memory_w TEXT    Number of GB to give as memory for each worker
+  --workers INTEGER  Number of workers to use in the Dask cluster --cores_w INTEGER  Number of core to use per single worker --memory_w TEXT    Number of GB to give as memory for each worker --local_cluster    Use this option to parallelize within a node (Use for Sanger cluster)

 Other options:
   --help             Show this message and exit.